HOPE028/FTJ/README.md

 Hosted Application (Not showing original client information) : https://ftj.netlify.app/

 ## How to use it
 1. Select what mode you would like to use.
 (Members page -> View , Members-Control page, Events page
+Still in progress in writing this..